 • What the plan has paid as its share of the cost for your drugs during the Initial Coverage Stage.
-(If you were enrolled in a different Part D plan at any time during 2021, the amount that plan paid during the Initial Coverage Stage also counts toward your total drug costs.)
+(If you were enrolled in a different Part D plan at any time during 2022, the amount that plan paid during the Initial Coverage Stage also counts toward your total drug costs.)

 The Part D Explanation of Benefits (Part D EOB) that we send to you will help you keep track of how much you and the plan, as well as any third parties, have spent on your behalf during the year.
-Many people do not reach the \$4,130 limit in a year.
+Many people do not reach the \$4,430 limit in a year.

-We will let you know if you reach this \$4,130 amount.
+We will let you know if you reach this \$4,430 amount.
 If you do reach this amount, you will leave the Initial Coverage Stage and move on to the Coverage Gap Stage.

-SECTION 6 During the Coverage Gap Stage, you receive a discount on brand name drugs and pay no more than 25% of the costs of generic drugs

-Section 6.1 You stay in the Coverage Gap Stage until your out-of-pocket costs reach \$6,550
+SECTION 6 During the Coverage Gap Stage, our plan may provide some coverage, or you receive a discount on brand name drugs and pay no more than 25% of the costs for generic drugs Section 6.1 You stay in the Coverage Gap Stage until your out-of-pocket costs reach \$7,050